 The Company's management has made an assessment of the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its general operating expenses and to continue to explore its mineral properties, and to continue in business for at least the next twelve months.
-Management has determined that the Company will continue in business for at least the next twelve months.
+Management has determined that the Company will continue in business for at least the twelve months from the end of the reporting period.
 There are a number of factors considered by management in making this assessment as disclosed in Note 1.